 The filling:

-1. Cook the quinoa in 2/3 cup (150ml) cold salted water, bring to boil and keep covered over low heat for 15 minutes to make it tender.
+1. Cook the quinoa in 2/3 cup (150ml) cold salted water, bring to a boil, and keep covered over low heat for 15 minutes to make it tender.
 Drain and rinse under cold water.

 3. Fry pancetta in a skillet until it gets crispy.
 Cut into small pieces before combining with spinach and quinoa.